Solentpedia

 Watch a JNCC video that explores the Marine Protected Area cycle from concept to protection.

 European marine sites (EMSs) are those designated either as special areas of conservation (SACs) under the Habitats Directive or special protection areas (SPAs) under the Wild Birds Directive.
-Together, the network of SACs and SPAs in Europe is known as Natura 2000.
+In the UK, the term EMS includes:

 International MPAs